-Director of Reformation Charlotte and Senior Editor of Pulpit and Pen, Jeff Maples, broke the story last week of Hank Hanegraaff, the Bible Answer Man’s apostasy into the Greek Orthodox Church.
-Since Pulpit and Pen, and other news sources, have picked up this story a wave of controversy has broken out among Evangelicals.
+Hank Hanegraaff, the Bible Answer Man’s apostatized into the Greek Orthodox Church last week.
+Since other news sources have picked up this story a wave of controversy has broken out among Evangelicals.
 Some are outraged, demanding Hank be fired by the Christian Research Institution.
 Others are not quite sure this even counts as apostasy.
 Some have even praised Hank’s “humility”.

 As I watch the conversations unfold, I have seen a trending misunderstanding.
 Some have argued that when it comes to the issue of icons, rosaries, and other Catholic/Greek Orthodox forms of worship deserve a valid place in the principle of worship debate.